© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman small town at Dorn is a scheduled monument protected by Historic England under reference 1018451.
 View the official record →

-Dorn is a Roman small town situated in Gloucestershire, occupying a strategic position in the landscape of Roman Britain.
+Dorn is a Roman small town situated in Gloucestershire, England, which developed during the Romano-British period as a settlement of local and regional importance.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018451.

 Roman small town at Dorn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018451.